Embedding Inference

 - docs/lance/ —

-lance_knn()reference and indexing options for the vector store side of the pipeline. - docs/server.md — pipeline file format, parameter inference, and the HTTP endpoint contract.
+lance_knn()reference and indexing options for the vector store side of the pipeline. - docs/pipelines.md — pipeline YAML shape, parameter inference, and the HTTP endpoint contract.

 - demo/rag/ — full RAG pipeline that uses one of these embedding backends end-to-end.